zarinabanu89/keesschollaar/YAML-Pipeline.md

 # Schedule
-The Azure Cost Insights pipeline typically runs scheduled, this is not yet supported in YAML pipelines: https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=vsts&tabs=yaml#scheduled Therefor make sure to set the schedule in the designer view of this pipeline.
+The Azure Cost Insights pipeline typically runs scheduled, this is not yet supported in YAML pipelines:

+https://docs.microsoft.com/en-us/azure/devops/pipelines/build/triggers?view=vsts&tabs=yaml#scheduled

+Therefor make sure to set the schedule in the designer view of this pipeline (don't forget to **un**check the 'Only schedule builds if the source or pipeline has changed' checkbox)

 # Service Connection
 The Azure Service Connection's er referenced by their Guid.
 This Guid can be found in the Project Settings: